Applied Mathematics and Statistics

 MATH582.
 STATISTICS PRACTICUM.
 3.0 Semester Hrs.

 (II) This is the capstone course in the Statistics Option.
 The main objective is to apply statistical knowledge and skills to a data analysis problem, which will vary by semester.
 Students will gain experience in problem-solving; working in a team; presentation skills (both orally and written); and thinking independently.
-Prerequisites: MATH 201 or 530 and MATH 424 or 531.
 3 hours lecture and discussion; 3 semester hours.
+Prerequisite: MATH 201 or 530 and MATH 324 or 531.

 MATH588.
 INTRODUCTION TO QUANTITATIVE AND COMPUTATIONAL RESEARCH.
 1.0 Semester Hr.